voelkerb/powermeter/docu/README_Firmware_2_compile.md

 ## Upload using an FTDI

-* Connect the [powermeter] to an FTDI according to the following wiring:
+* Connect the [PowerMeter] to an FTDI according to the following wiring:

   <img src="/docu/figures/Connections.png" width="600">